Ringdown in Vaidya spacetimes: time-dependent frequencies, Penrose limit and time-domain analyses: Quasinormal modes in the Penrose limit of a static spherically symmetric spacetime

 \subsection{Coordinate transformation and Penrose limit}

-Here we derive the Penrose limit metric in an ad hoc way, for the sake of a simple argument.
-The general derivation of the Penrose limit is shown in Appendix~\ref{sec:PL}, and the derivation of the Penrose coordinates adapted to a UCOP is described in Appendix~\ref{sec:PLPS}.
+Here we derive the PL metric in an ad hoc way, for the sake of a simple argument.
+The general derivation of the PL is shown in Appendix~\ref{sec:PL}, and the derivation of the Penrose coordinates adapted to a UCOP is described in Appendix~\ref{sec:PLPS}.
 First, let us express a UCOP in a parametric form by using the affine parameter $\tau$ as

 Then we introduce the following new coordinates $(u,v,x,y)$: